ozguncagri/nwMAME/README.md

 ###For Example;

 Do you want to add a cover to `Ultimate Mortal Kombat 3`?
 Just rename cover image as `umk3.jpg` and **Reload Application** from **Debug** tab in settings window or close and re-open nwMAME.

+##Final Step : Update Game Library

+Did you finished all steps successfully?
+Great, now you can update your game library on **MAME** tab.
+Updating game library process will take time, be patient until success message and save your settings!

 #What about updates?